-- Submit an application for admission to the program, have official transcripts sent from the institution that granted the Bachelor’s degree, and be accepted into the program by the Director, Graduate Degree programs.
+- Submit an application for admission to the program, have official transcripts sent from the institution that granted the bachelor’s degree, and be accepted into the program by the Director, Graduate Degree Programs (GDP).

 - Complete CGSOC and assigned electives with grades of “B” or better.

 - Successfully complete A211 Basic Research Methods, A221 Thesis Seminar, and A231 Thesis.
-These count as four of the eight electives required in the CGSS program.
+These count as 4 of the 8 electives required in the CGSOC program.

-- Complete and successfully defend a 50-125 page thesis.
+- Complete and successfully defend a 50- to 125-page thesis.

 For more information, view the MMAS Program Information document, visit the GDP offices in Room 4500 in the Lewis and Clark Center, or call 913-684-2741.